-The most popular plugins are BussColors3 for modeling SSL, Neve, API, MCI and other mixing desks' tone, Console2 for expanding 3-D space inside the digital summing algorithm itself, and ToTape3 which is my reel-to-reel tape clone.
-I also recommend looking into Logical2 for 2-buss compression, and ADClip3, which is one heck of an effective output clipper, for catching overs gracefully, or for blasting your mix through if you're not seeking proper mastering from a third party.
+The most popular plugins are BussColors for modeling SSL, Neve, API, MCI and other mixing desks' tone, Console for expanding 3-D space inside the digital summing algorithm itself, and ToTape which is my reel-to-reel tape clone.
+I also recommend looking into Logical for 2-buss compression, Space as a mix reverb, and ADClip, which is one heck of an effective output clipper, for catching overs gracefully and allowing drums to peak extra loud.

 Airwindows' main thing is its ITB mixing system (links at the top of the page will lead you to specific areas of interest).
 It's built out of generic-interface plugins, which typically focus on doing only one thing, often with very simple controls, labelled to help understanding but not to encourage formulaic work.
 Airwindows is about listening.
 It's about the sound being far more exciting than looking at the screen, because that's all your audience will have to go by.
 If you get good feelings, it had better be about what you hear!